|CNY Hiking HOME PAGE||West-Central Adirondacks||Black River Wild Forest|

 Your first views of the lake are through the trees at 0.8 miles as you begin a steep descent.
 At 1.2 miles the trail reaches next to the lake at an unofficial campsite with a great view of lake.
 The trail makes its way around the lake and soon you'll see the newly built lean to off to your left.
 There is a side trail (unmarked as of 5/16/2010) that leads to the lean to at 1.5 miles.
 The lean to has a huge fire pit and a large picnic table.
 We did not see a privy when we visited on 5/16/2010.

 You can make the lean to as your final destination of your hike.
-We decided we would check out the lake inlet and bridge near the junction of the Woodhull Lake-Bear Lake Trail just 0.2 miles to the south (according to the ADK guide book we had).
+We decided we would check out the lake inlet and bridge near the junction of the Woodhull Lake-Bear Lake Trail just 0.2 miles to the south.
 The was no sign of a bridge, but it was a very scenic stream which can be easily crossed.
 There was another unofficial campsite just a bit further south.
 You can also create a huge loop with the other trails in the area.
 We turned around and retraced our steps back to our vehicle.

 Directions: From Utica take NY 28 North into Adirondack Park past White Lake.
 Turn right on McKeever Road (DEC sign on corner).
 Follow road past old railroad station and follow state land access sign as road splits (veer right).
 Cross railroad tracks and follow dirt road to main McKeever Trailhead parking area with kiosk and register.
 Either park here or follow Wolf Lake Landing Road (dirt road on right with gate) to the Bear Lake Trail crossing about one mile away.